Tiger PAWS Literary Art Journal

 Students may also apply to be part of the editorial staff.
 The student editorial staff critiques all submissions, helps choose which submissions will be published, selects the cover art and design, pairs literary pieces with artwork and photography, helps design the layout, and assists with the publication event at the end of fall and spring semesters.
 Student editors may also be eligible to apply for a scholarship ($1000 for full-time or $500 for part-time students).

-Deadline to apply to be an editor for the Fall 2019 semester is October 4, 2019.
+Deadline to apply to be an editor for the Spring 2020 semester is February 28, 2020.

 Tiger PAWS SEG Directors & Faculty/Staff Committee